nexy7574/nio-bot/README.md

 You can customise the behaviour of the loading process at two-levels:

 1. By overriding `Module.__setup__`, you can customise how the module is loaded.
-By default, it will scan through the class' functions and detect any that're annotated with `@niolib.command`, and register them.
+By default, it will scan through the class' functions and detect any that're annotated with `@niobot.command`, and register them.
 You can override this to do whatever you want.
 2. Providing a `setup(niobot)` function in your module.
 This will be called when the module is loaded, and you can do whatever you want in here.
 This is useful if you want to do something that isn't related to commands, such as